JoeMelko/joemelko.github.io/posts/curric.md

 <p style="text-align:center"><em>Figure 1: TerRIFIC Curricula consistently outperforms vanilla TerRIFIC, which already sizably beats our strong baseline.</em></p>

+>TL;DR: We meta-learn a continuous curriculum.
+Our function $f(N,G)$ maps a grouping mechanism to sampling distributions for all values of N, tokens seen.
+We also propose a greedy algorithm for ordering sequnces to adhere to curricula, which has some desirable qualities when compared to simple shuffling.
+Our method yields consistent gains, especially on code, math, and reasoning, and often matches or beats models trained with 2× more compute, while staying simple, scalable, and agnostic to how groups are defined.

 In this work we introduce **TerRIFIC Curricula**, a scalable, principled way to discover how to optimally sample from a training data distribution *throughout* the course of training.
 Our method can, non-invasively, participate in any, or all, portions of training.
 It asks practitioners only to define the set of things they want the model to learn.
 With this information, it iteratively learns how to modify the data distribution over the course of training to be maximally useful for learning.

 ## Curriculum Learning

-Modern large-scale training pipelines already implement a curriculum, even if we do not usually name it as such.
-Training is no longer a single homogeneous phase: models are pre-trained, then optionally mid-trained, finetuned (SFT), and finally optimized with RL-based methods such as RLHF, RLAIF, or RLVR.
+Modern large-scale training pipelines already implement a curriculum (Bengio et al., 2009), even if we do not usually name it as such.
+Training is no longer a single homogeneous phase: models are pre-trained, then optionally mid-trained, finetuned (SFT), and finally optimized with RL-based methods such as RLHF (Ouyang et al., 2022), RLAIF (Bai et al., 2022), or RLVR (Wen et al., 2025).
 Each phase uses a different sampling distribution over data and objectives.

 Seen this way, the pipeline is a hand-designed, piecewise curriculum over scale.
 Early on, we show the model a wide slice of the world and ask it to model generic structure.
 Later, we skew the mixture toward data that looks more like our downstream workload, then toward data with explicit human labels or preference signals, and finally toward reward-optimized interactions.
 What changes from phase to phase is not the architecture, but what we choose to show the model and how often.